Construction Education and Training Authority (CETA) Thapelo Madibeng Bursary South Africa 2023 – 2024

 - You must be a South African citizen

-- You must be studying full-time towards one of the construction-related qualifications listed above, at the Undergraduate or Postgraduate level
+- You must be studying full-time or part-time towards one of the construction-related qualifications listed above, at the Undergraduate or Postgraduate level

 - You must be registered to study at a public institution (University, University of Technology or TVET College) in South Africa